Difference Between Equity and Debt Mutual Funds

 In the end, the choice between equity and debt funds depends on your financial goals.
 Equity funds are for you if you want higher returns but with more risk.
 Go for a debt fund if you require stability but with lower returns.

 Are you ready to take the next step?
 Rupeezy gives you a range of investment options that are made for just what you need.
-Download the Rupeezy Invest app to explore and make the best choice for your financial future.
+Download the Rupeezy app to explore and make the best choice for your financial future.

 Want to invest in Mutual Fund?